remp2020/remp/Mailer/README.md

   "list_code": "alerts", // String; code of the newsletter list you're subscribing the user to

   // optional
-  "variant_id": 1, // Integer;  ID of newsletter variant to subscribe }
+  "variant_code": "123", // String;  Code of newsletter variant to subscribe }
 ```